piyush82/iot-simulator/README.md

 Please contact me at ```piyush DOT harsh AT zhaw DOT ch```.

 ### Writing your own IoT transmission error model
-Simply add code to the ErrorModel class and set CustomErrorModel to true in main method.
+Simply add code to the getErrorFactor method of ErrorModel class and use ErrorModel.activateCustomModel() in main method.

 ```java
 public static float getErrorFactor(float displacement)
 {